-- In September 2020, MSK initiated an open-label, single-arm Phase 1 clinical study of ATA2271 for patients with advanced mesothelioma.
-Enrollment has been completed for the first cohort and is nearly complete for the second cohort of this study.
-We anticipate the first update on clinical data from this study to be presented at an appropriate forum in the fourth quarter of 2021. - We continue to make progress on IND-enabling studies for ATA3271, an off-the-shelf, allogeneic CAR T therapy targeting mesothelin using a PD-1 DNR and 1XX CAR co-stimulatory signaling domain through our EBV T-cell platform, and we expect our partner Bayer to file the IND in the second half of 2022. - We plan to present preclinical data for ATA3271 at an appropriate forum in the fourth quarter of 2021.
+- MSK is currently conducting an open-label, single-arm Phase 1 clinical study of ATA2271 for patients with advanced mesothelioma.
+We anticipate the first presentation of preclinical, clinical, and translational data from the lowest dose cohorts of this study will take place during a mini oral session at the European Society for Medical Oncology (ESMO) Immuno-Oncology Congress on December 9, 2021. - We continue to make progress on IND-enabling studies for ATA3271, an off-the-shelf, allogeneic CAR T therapy targeting mesothelin using a PD-1 DNR and 1XX CAR co-stimulatory signaling domain through our EBV T-cell platform, and we expect our partner Bayer to file the IND in the second half of 2022. - We plan to present preclinical data for ATA3271 at the Society for Immunotherapy of Cancer (SITC) 36h Annual Meeting, taking place November 10-14, 2021